Graduate Counseling Admission Requirements

 • Must have earned a bachelor's degree (typically in a human service or social science discipline) and have completed prerequisite coursework in general psychology and research methods/statistics.
 Applicants who are seeking admission but have not completed the prerequisite coursework must develop and submit a plan for completing the prerequisites.
 The plan submitted to the Admissions Committee should include provisions for demonstrating competencies in prerequisites through either completing coursework at Viterbo University or another accredited college or passing the appropriate CLEP examination.
 Students with deficits in coursework/ demonstrated competencies may be conditionally admitted prior to fulfilling these requirements.

-• An undergraduate cumulative grade point average (GPA) of 3.0 on a 4.0 point possible scale is eligible for admission.
+• An undergraduate cumulative grade point average (GPA) of 3.0 on a 4.0 point scale is eligible for admission.
 Applicants with a lower GPA must submit a letter with their application materials outlining special circumstances to explain why they believe their undergraduate GPA does not reflect their potential and readiness for graduate studies.
 These applicants will be considered for admission on an individual basis for provisional acceptance into the program.

 • Submit an essay, personal statement, outlining from the lens of the program you are applying into your academic interests, career goals, reasons for pursuing graduate studies, and relevant life and professional experience.
 Candidates applying to the School Counseling program should also include a paragraph discussing prior employment or volunteer experiences working with children.
 The essay should be a typed, double-spaced document, written in APA format answering questions clearly and concisely in approximately two pages (approximately 500 words).

-• Submit three letters of recommendation supporting your candidacy for the Master of Science in Mental Health Counseling degree submitted by individuals familiar with the applicant’s educational and vocational performance and potential.
+• Submit two letters of recommendation supporting your candidacy for the Master of Science in Mental Health Counseling degree submitted by individuals familiar with the applicant’s educational and vocational performance and potential.
 Please complete the recommendation request forms on the supplemental items page in your application portal and an email notification will be sent to your recommenders.

 Applicants must submit all required materials (i.e., application, personal statement, transcripts, test scores, background check information, and recommendations).
 Completed applications are accepted each year depending on space availability and reviewed by the Admission Committee.